gjanco/mezmo-dd-marketplace/crest_data_systems_microsoft_defender/README.md

  2. Click on **New Monitor** and then click on the **Recommended Monitors** tab.
  3. Search for the **Crest Data Systems Microsoft Defender** monitor.

+## Uninstallation

+Uninstall the integration from the Datadog agent by running the following command on the agent host:

+`sudo -u dd-agent datadog-agent integration remove datadog-crest_data_systems_microsoft_defender`

 ## Support

 For support or feature requests, contact Crest Data Systems through the following channel: